 - DIRECTV STREAM – Watch with this 5-day free trial.

-- YouTube TV – offers a 1-week free trial
+- YouTube TV – offer a 1-week free trial

 As long as you cancel before the free trial expires, you won’t be charged.
 You can cycle the free trials to get nearly a month of MTV free.
 If you get creative with email addresses and payment methods, you could watch free MTV even longer.
 Doing this would let you test out the various live TV streaming services to see which one you like the best.